But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Not convinced?
 Count the number of ways to get each possible result from 1..7.

-Your function will have worst-case infinite runtime, because sometimes it will need to "try again."
+Your method will have worst-case infinite runtime, because sometimes it will need to "try again."

 However, at each "try" you only need to make two calls to rand5.
 If you're making 3 calls, you can do better.